ziraaell/car-rental-database/README.md

 ├── baza.sql                 # SQL schema with triggers, functions, views, and initial data ├── requirements.txt         # Python dependencies
 ```

+## Setup
+The project requirements and dependencies are listed in the requirements.txt file, which is located in the root directory of the project.

 1. Clone repository
  ```bash